IEEE-NITK/Chip-Interconnect-Modelling/blog files/final blog.md

 ## Applications

-The modelling of the interconnects using a RLC network can be very useful for simulation softwares to generate accurate results at ahigher frequencies with a higher efficiency (in terms of complexity of computaion).
+The modelling of the interconnects using a RLC network can be very useful for simulation softwares to generate accurate results at a higher frequencies with a higher efficiency (in terms of complexity of computaion).
 So one of the main application of this project is to understand and predict the beahviour of on-chip interconnects at high frequencies and suitably study them.